-Jury trials have started to resume all over Los Angeles County and it looks like there will be a full green light coming up within the next month or two.
+Jury trials have started to resume all over Los Angeles County, and it looks like the green light will be given within the next month or two.

-It is still unclear how the winter months will be dealt with as far as the Coronavirus goes.
+It is still unclear how the winter months will be dealt with regarding the Coronavirus.
 If there is no spike in cases, I guarantee you that jury trials will go back into full swing in Los Angeles County.

-There's hundreds of people waiting to have their jury trial and the prosecutors, in my opinion, are about to be inundated with jury trials across county.
+Hundreds of people are waiting to have their jury trials, and the prosecutors, in my opinion, are about to be inundated with jury trials across the county.

-I think this will be to the benefit of many people who have criminal cases pending in LA because the prosecutors simply don't have the staff to be able to try every single jury trial that is coming down the pike.
+I think this will benefit many people who have criminal cases pending in LA because the prosecutors simply don't have the staff to try every single jury trial that is coming down the pike.

-I think the way they're going to look at it is, they're going to deal with the more serious cases and put those as high priority cases.
-The ones where there are no victims, for example, will probably take a back seat and a lot of those will probably end up getting resolved.
+I think they'll look at it this way: They'll deal with the more serious cases and make them high priorities.
+The ones where there are no victims, for example, will probably take a back seat, and many of those will probably end up getting resolved.

-The big major drug cases, for example, there's no longer a major narcotics unit, so a lot of those I think are going to going to get resolved.
+In the big major drug cases, for example, there's no longer a major narcotics unit, so a lot of those, I think, are going to going to get resolved.

-Whereas, the cases that do not have a victim or the victim does not have a problem with them getting a fair resolution, those cases are probably ripe to be resolved.
-Our Los Angeles criminal defense lawyers will review below.
+Whereas cases without a victim or in which the victim does not have a problem with getting a fair resolution are probably ripe for resolution.
+Our Los Angeles criminal defense lawyers will review them below.

 What is a Jury Trial in California?